Skills: Ships Engineer

 - Starts engines to propel ships, and regulates engines and power transmissions to control speeds of ships, according to directions from captains/chief engineers.

-- Maintains and repairs engines, electric motors, pumps, winches and other mechanical and electrical equipment, life boat motors, or assists other crew members with maintenance and repair duties.
+- Maintains and repairs engines, electric motors, pumps, winches and other mechanical and electrical equipment, life boat motors, and assists other crew members with maintenance and repair duties.

 - Performs and participates in emergency drills as required.